swiatej/abm-covid-spread/README.md

 * Infections_ID.csv - Dated counts of isolating people and people currently infected
 * Isolation_And_Infection_Counts.csv - Time of new infection, along with student id and faculty name of COVID spreader, and student id and faculty name of newly infected

-The script *put-name-of-plot-script* takes in the Infections_ID and Isolation_And_Infection_Counts csv's and creates plots.
-These can be accessed in the plots folder.
+The script *visualisation.py* takes in the Infections_ID and Isolation_And_Infection_Counts csv's and creates plots.
+These can be accessed in the graphs folder.

 ## Model overview